Dynatrace/alyeska/readme.rst

 License
 ^^^^^^^

-This project is licensed under the MIT License - see the LICENSE_ file for details.
+This project is licensed under the Apache v2.0 License - see the LICENSE_ file for details.

 .. _LICENSE: https://github.com/Dynatrace/alyeska/blob/master/LICENSE